 - altered perception

 Quality assurance is particularly important.
-Cannabinoids like 9H-HHC should absolutely come from sources that disclose their laboratory analyses.
-This is the only way to ensure that no unwanted residues such as solvents, pesticides, or heavy metals are present.
+Cannabinoids such as 9H-HHC should always come from sources that disclose their laboratory test results.
+This is the only way to ensure that they do not contain any undesirable residues, such as solvents, pesticides, or heavy metals.

-The legal situation in Germany – where 9H-HHC currently stands
+The legal situation in Germany – the current status of 9H-HHC

-The legal situation regarding hydrogenated cannabinoids such as HHC and 9H-HHC is constantly evolving.
-At the time of writing, products that do not contain THC above the legal limit and are not subject to the New Psychoactive Substances Act are generally marketable.
-However, the assessment depends heavily on purity, manufacturing process, and laboratory analysis.
+The legal situation regarding hydrogenated cannabinoids such as HHC and 9H-HHC is evolving rapidly.
+As of the time of this article, products that do not contain THC above the legal limit and are not subject to the New Psychoactive Substances Act are generally legal to sell.
+However, the assessment depends heavily on purity, the manufacturing process, and laboratory analysis.

 Important to know: